abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/data_search.rst

         ...
         s.Solve(db, fail_limit, ...);

-    If you want to limit some statistics for the whole search, you have to use the following method:
+    If you want to limit some statistics for the whole search, you can use the following method:

     ..  code-block:: c++